-Task To edit an inventory item in the Analysis Workbench, do the following:

-- 1. Open the Analysis Workbench for the desired project.
-(For instructions, see Opening the Analysis Workbench.) - 2.
-Navigate to the Inventory Items list in the right pane. - 3.
-Select the inventory item that you want to edit. - A new tab, labeled with the inventory name and showing information about the inventory item, is opened within the Inventory Details tab. - 4.
-Make changes to the fields as needed.
+Task Το To edit an inventory item in the Analysis Workbench, do the following: 1.
+Open the Analysis Workbench for the desired project.
+(For instructions, see Opening the Analysis Workbench.)
+2. Navigate to the Inventory Items list in the right pane.
+3. Select the inventory item that you want to edit.
+A new tab, labeled with the inventory name and showing information about the inventory item, is opened within the Inventory Details tab.
+4. Make changes to the fields as needed.
 Refer to Creating Inventory from the Inventory Items List for field descriptions and additional steps required when updating the inventory type.

-- For a Component inventory item, you can use the Component Lookup feature to select a different registered instance (or create a new one) or to create a custom component and instance to associate with the inventory item.
-The Name, Component, and License fields are updated accordingly.
-See Creating Inventory from the Inventory Items List for complete information. - You can convert a Work In Progress or License Only inventory item to a different inventory type, using the Type field and performing the additional steps required for the type.
-The Name and other appropriate fields are updated accordingly. - If you need to update the component version or associated license only, simply click the Edit () icon next to the Component or License value, and select a different license or version or both.
-(This avoids performing a Component Lookup process to edit these elements.)
+Note the following: • For a Component inventory item, you can use the Component Lookup feature to select a different registered instance (or create a new one) or to create a custom component and instance to associate with the inventory item.
+The Name , Component , and License fields are updated accordingly.
+See Creating Inventory from the Inventory Items List for complete information. • You can convert a Work In Progress or License Only inventory item to a different inventory type, using the Type field and performing the additional steps required for the type.
+The Name and other appropriate

+- If you need to update the component version or associated license only, simply click the Edit ( $\checkmark$ ) icon next to the Component or License value, and select a different license or version or both.
+(This avoids performing a Component Lookup process to edit these elements.) - Update any of the other fields as necessary.
+For a description of each field, see Inventory Details Tab in the Analysis Workbench. - 5.
+Click Save to change the changes to the inventory item.